Manual Machining Services

 Equipment Used In-House or By Our Partners

-• Bridgeport and manual knee mills
+• Bridgeport-style manual knee mills with digital readouts

-• Precision drill presses and reaming tables
+• Precision drill presses, tapping heads, and reaming setups

-• Surface grinders for finishing operations
+• Surface grinders for finishing operations (by routing)

 Typical Applications